DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 The lightings right now were definitely seen by Resistance soldiers.
 They might not know that Rinne is the one to invoke it, but they might suspect.

-"Oi, wait, Kay!?
+"Oi, wait, Kai!?
 The lighting right now... what was that?
 Could it be magic!?"

 "Calm down, Saki.
 Just short circuited."

-Keeping his cool, Kay shrugged off Saki's excitement.
+Keeping his cool, Kai shrugged off Saki's excitement.
 _TL Note:_ Saying that with straight face...
-Kay is sure master of poker face
+Kai is sure master of poker face

 "Because of demons that building got broken up.
 And due to that electrical system short circuited.